CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Experiments and Results

 \subsection{Experimental Setups}

 \textbf{Dataset and Tasks}.
 We adopt the widely used experimental setups for \titlename, \emph{i.e.}, first pretraining the backbone with massive unlabeled data and then fine-tuning the model on a significantly smaller amount of annotated data.
-We utilize the nuScenes dataset~\cite{caesar2020nuscenes} to evaluate our method.
-This large-scale self-driving dataset is released under the CC BY-NC-SA 4.0 license and has been employed in the settings of BEVFusion~\cite{liu2022bevfusion}.
+We utilize the nuScenes dataset~\citep{caesar2020nuscenes} to evaluate our method.
+This large-scale self-driving dataset is released under the CC BY-NC-SA 4.0 license and has been employed in the settings of BEVFusion~\citep{liu2022bevfusion}.
 The nuScenes dataset provides diverse annotations to support various tasks, such as 3D object detection/tracking and BEV map segmentation.
 Each of the 40,157 annotated samples includes six monocular camera images with a $360^{\circ}$ field of view (FoV) and a 32-beam LiDAR scan.
 In our study, we aim to tackle both 3D object detection and BEV map segmentation tasks.
 Our 3D object detection task focuses on 10 foreground classes and the BEV map segmentation task considers 6 background classes.
+We additionally incorporate the Waymo dataset for 3D object detection, adhering to the common protocol outlined in~\citep{yin2022proposalcontrast}.
+We finetune our \titlename pretrained model using 20\% of labeled examples from the training set using 30 epochs and evaluate the performance on the validation set.
 We detailed the task-specific settings in \S~\ref{sec:eval_detection} and \S~\ref{sec:eval_map}.